 My Code of Ethics

-I have operated based on my stated principles every day of the over 24 years that I've been doing business online.
-In addition, that one little page actually has made my life a lot easier.
+I have operated based on my stated principles every day of the over 24 years I've been doing business online.
+In addition, that one little page has made my life a lot easier.
 You know where I stand by me taking a stand on what I stand for.

 You should be as transparent and do that same by creating such a statement page for your business.
-It puts you on the record and helps to build your trust factor with those contemplating doing business with you.
+It puts you on the record and helps build your trust factor with those contemplating doing business with you.

 5 Core Values

-Here are considerations to mull over as you create your own unique statement of trust for your website:
+Here are considerations to mull over as you create your unique statement of trust for your website:

 - RESPECT: Your primary guidepost should be to respect the time and efforts of others.
 Whether that be suppliers, partners or customers.
 Not respecting others time or hard earned dollars is a critical error in judgment.

 - HONESTY: You need to be upfront and transparent about how you run your business.
 This includes any mistakes you will make.
 And you will make mistakes — we all do.
 You need to be prepared to right your mistakes promptly and without excuses regardless of the cost to you to do so.
 Own it.